I wish travel therapy was covered by my health insurance. –Anonymous

 Imagine then, that you are chronically ill and a travel addict like me.

 As a chronically ill patient, I can have good days and bad days.
 It is a not-so-simple fact of my life and has been since 2005 when I was finally diagnosed.
 The catch is, I never know from day to day, or even hour to hour, how I will feel.
 I can wake up feeling great and be down in bed and in pain by lunchtime.
 Luckily, over the years my body’s bad behavior has only threatened to keep us from flying one time.
-In the meantime, I have taught myself to live with my condition which means I carry on with life, as undeterred as possible.
+In the meantime, as I’m sure all my fellow chronically ill warriors will understand, I have taught myself to live with my condition, determined to carry on with life, as undeterred as possible.

 Whether you have migraines, asthma, MS, diabetes, or any illness that can threaten to slow you down, here are few things that work for me as I prepare to travel as a chronically ill patient: